MicrochipTech/PIC32MZW1_Matter_Project/README.md

 - [MPLAB XC32 Compiler v4.30](https://www.microchip.com/en-us/tools-resources/develop/mplab-xc-compilers/downloads-documentation#XC32) and [follow the instructions to install XC32 compiler](https://microchipdeveloper.com/xc32:installation).
   Use XC32 professional compiler license.
 Please refer tab 'Internal Microchip Licenses' from [Compilers Latest Builds Page](https://compilers.microchip.com/latest_builds.php) for more details about Internal Microchip Employee License Generator.

-- [Open JDK v8](https://docs.datastax.com/en/jdk-install/doc/jdk-install/installOpenJdkDeb.html) for GN build system.
-Please note that, this is a strict requirement to use Open JDK v8

-  - Note:
-    - For Ubuntu, add PATHs for MPLAB X IDE and XC32 Compiler's installation directories at the end of '~/.profile' OR '~/.bashrc' file:

-    ```
-      PATH=$PATH:"/opt/microchip/xc32/v4.30/bin"
-      PATH=$PATH:"/opt/microchip/mplabx/v6.15/mplab_platform/mplab_ipe"
-    ```

-    - To continue using the same terminal, run `source ~/.profile` or `source ~/.bashrc`

 <a name="environment"></a>

 ## Setup CHIP Environment - Install Prerequisites

-The project can support GN build system and MPLAB X IDE build.
-If you build with MPLAB X IDE, you can run on Windows or Linux environment.
-If you build with GN build system, you can run on Linux Environment.
+The project can support to build with MPLAB X IDE.
+When you build with MPLAB X IDE, you can run on Windows or Linux environment.
 Below is the OS environment that you can use.
 - Microsoft Windows OR
 - [Linux](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md#installing-prerequisites-on-linux) (Ubuntu release version 20.04 LTS, 22.04 LTS is preferred)